phlnstr/phlnstr.in/now.md

 This is a [now page](https://nownownow.com/about).
 It tells you what I'm doing at this point in my life.

 Running — Finishing my first 5K in over a year last month.
 Now training for the Tuffman Delhi Half Marathon on 23 August.
-June has been a cruel month with injury and personal distress.
-Looking to find my way back in July.

 Hiking — Nothing planned till the half marathon is done.
 Then something big.